Fraunhofer Institute for Solar Energy Systems: Research and development

+Energy efficient buildings

 At Fraunhofer ISE, energy-efficient buildings are one of the main areas of research.
 Teaming up with architects, expert planners and the industry, the researchers at Fraunhofer ISE optimize the performance of existing building and develop the buildings of tomorrow with consideration to the economic aspects, the energy efficiency and the user comfort.
 Through its involvement in the International Energy Agency (IEA), the Institute contributes in the establishment of the international boundary conditions for the realization of these concepts.
 In this business area, many disciplines come together: from material research and coating development through to component and system development and finally the required tests.